masc-ucsc/docs/docs/pyrope/02-basics.md

 evaluation order, the synthesis result is the same.

-As a reference, languages like C++11 do not have a defined order of evaluation for all types of expressions.
+Languages like C++11 do not have a defined order of evaluation for all types of expressions.
 Calling `call1() + call2()` is not defined.
 Either `call1()` first or `call2()` first.